kletobias/kletobias.github.io/_projects/Chapter_5-10.md

   - Another directory service option.
 - *LDAP* = Lightweight Directory Access Protocol
   - *LDAP* is a protocol and not a service.
+  - It is needed to communicate to any *Directory Service*